Hackermans1/WA-GroupContactAdder/README.md

-# AutoAdder contacts from excel / csv to whatsapp group
+# Add contacts in bulk from excel / csv to whatsapp group

 # 📝 Prerequisites 📝